The Best Restaurants In Chelsea guide image

 Where you should be eating in SW3.

-Let’s just kick this off by saying that La Mia Mamma is a bloody great laugh.
-The concept of this place is that they serve proper Italian food handmade by real, Italian ‘mammas’, who will force feed you additional pasta like you haven’t eaten since birth.
-Honestly, if you’re not already sold then we’re not sure that we can be friends anymore.
-Even on weekdays you’ll find it packed with families, waltzing in shouting ‘buonasera’ with three generations in tow.
+La Mia Mamma’s whole thing is that they serve proper Italian food handmade by real Italian ‘mammas’.
+The kind who will forcefeed you additional pasta like you haven’t eaten since birth.
+Honestly, if you’re not already sold then we’re not sure that we can be friends.
+Even on weekdays you’ll find the spot packed with families, waltzing in shouting ‘buonasera’ with three generations in tow.
 This place is fun, loud, and just the right amount of cheesy.
-But whatever you do, don’t underestimate the food here.
-It’s some of the best handmade pasta in London and the gorgonzola gnocchi is next-level tasty.
+But don’t underestimate the food here.
+It’s some of the best handmade pasta in London.

 RESERVE A TABLE